Let’s Get REAL and Stop Wasting Marketing Dollars

 The Reality of Consumers and Marketers Today

 Today’s consumers, B2B and B2C alike are informed, demanding, and impatient.
-Being able to have everything at our fingertips has made every single person an “expert” despite the fact that information should not be treated equally.
+Being able to have everything at our fingertips has made every single person an “expert” even though information should not be treated equally.
 In theory, we know what you read in a meme does not have the same credibility as a reputable medical practitioner, however, the source of information is not always taken into account when people consume it.

 - Because today’s consumers are informed, they expect consistency, transparency, and value at every turn.